nbtk/tsubame/README.md

 # Overview

-This is traceroute module written in Python.
-The module sends speculative probe packets and gets results immediately.
-However, this module may send too many wasted packets.
-You should specify the minimum number of hops required to reach the target.
-The module currently supports only IPv4 ICMP Echo Request.
+This is a traceroute module written in Python.
+The module sends speculative probe packets and gets the results immediately.
+Currently, the module supports only IPv4 ICMP Echo Requests as probe packets.

 # Installation